alligatormon/alligator/doc/system.md

 Specify of the level of logging for this context.
 Units for this option are explained in this [document](https://github.com/alligatormon/alligator/blob/master/doc/configuration.md#available-log-levels)

 ### add_label
-This option make opportunity to manipulates extra labels.
+This option provides opportunity to manipulate extra labels.

-For example, this configuration make two extra labels for each metric:
+For example, this configuration adds two extra labels for each metric:
 ```
 system {
     cadvisor add_label=label1:value1 add_label=label2:value2;